 - Polyculture is the practice of utilising diversity of beneficial species to develop a range of outcomes.
 One benefit of Organic Polyculture is all-natural symbiosis, assisting the management of productive systems.
 Another, is the ability to achieve increased yields through multiple different species harvests.
 Permaculture, is application of beneficial interactions that deliver permanent agriculture, allowing for continuing, resilient, diverse growing systems to work in unison with the local ecology and greater environment.

-We live in One-Time; we all have a shelf-life, if we are not astute, so may the biosphere that sustains us.
+We live in One-Time; we all have a shelf-life, with empowerment, the biosphere that sustains us will endure

 We need to see the Past, Present and Future as One-Time; the Past affects the Present, the Present affects the Future.
 Societally, we are powerful influencers of the current and future position.
 It is a priority to make One-Time decisions that positively improve All-Time outcomes giving greater consideration to our biosphere which provides for all life.

-Eco-societal (One-Time - All Time) empowerment, therefore, is more than participation or engagement.
-It implies synergy, shared responsibility and mutually beneficial positive-change action.
-A process of re-defining energy focus to achieve a greater good.
-It recognizes that as some people are empowered, others will positively share and constructively participate.
+Ecosocietal (One-Time - All Time) empowerment, therefore, is more than engagement or participation.
+It implies synergy, shared responsibility and mutually beneficial positive action for improvement.
+A process of re-defining energies focus to achieve a greater good.
+It recognises that as some people are empowered, others will positively share and constructively engage and participate.

-The complexities of local and global dimensions add to the process of eco-societal empowerment.
+The complexities of local and global dimensions add to the process of ecosocietal empowerment.
 In today’s world, the local and global are inextricably linked.
-Action on one cannot ignore or escape the influence of or impact on the other.
-Eco-societal empowerment recognizes and strategically acts upon inter-relationships ensuring solutions are focussed upon both local and global levels, with the local application delivering the greatest immediate effect, which creates global opportunity for improvement.
+Action on one positively influences and impacts on the other.
+Ecosocietal empowerment recognises and strategically acts upon inter-relationships ensuring solutions are focussed upon both local and global levels, with the local application delivering the greatest immediate effect, leading to global improvement opportunities.

-To think One-Time; One-Time Brother, One-Time Sister, One-Place Everywhere; sets One-Time as the very fabric that binds us in the expanse of All-Time.
+To think One-Time; One-Time Sister, One-Time Brother, One-Place Everywhere; sets One-Time as the very fabric that binds us in the expanse of All-Time.
 Therefore, One-Time, is universal.
 Now is the Time that is charged with the energy for current and future solutions.
 The only way forward is as One, in One-Time!

 Embracing and Advancing Knowledge and Wisdom.